Jbleezy/BO1-Reimagined/README.md

 * Increased generators' damage hitbox
 * Bottle no longer breaks when it hits the ground
 * Lighthouse dials can now be rotated faster
+* Rotating a lighthouse dial no longer rotates other lighthouse dials
 * Human zombie travelling up the light house needs to be damaged for 10000 health (previously 5000 health multiplied the amount of players)
 * Reward: upgraded Wunderwaffe from every Wunderwaffe powerup for the rest of the game
 * Wunderwaffe powerup from sidequest stays on the map until picked up